opencv-creator/shrike_lite_projects/README.md

    https://www.youtube.com/watch?v=OT5bMX5sSow

-9) 7 Ways Your MCU Can Talk to FPGA : On Shrike
+9) Seven Ways Your MCU Can Talk to FPGA : On Shrike

     https://blog.vicharak.in/7-ways-your-mcu-can-talk-to-fpga-on-shrike/